springfall2008/batpred/README.md

   - predbat.pv_power - Predicted best PV power per minute, for charting
   - predbat.grid_power - Predicted best Grid power per minute, for charting
   - predbat.car_soc_best - Predicated car battery % in  best plan
+  - predbat.iboost_best - Gives the predicted energy going into the iBoost - for charter
+  - input_number.iboost_today - Gives the amount of energy modelled into the diverter today, resets at 11:30pm each night.
+Increments in the day.

 - The calcuated results under PV 10% scenario
   - predbat.soc_kw_best10 - As soc_kw_best but using the 10% solar forecast, also holds minute by minute data (in attributes) to be charted